 Remote Learning Provision – SeeSaw Lessons & Pastoral/Academic Daily Check-ins

-Thank you so much for all of your support with remote learning provision.
+Thank you so much for all of your support for when remote learning provision is necessary.
 We recognise the considerable challenges this poses and we are so grateful for all that you are doing.
 Please remember that home learning will look different in every household, so please do not feel undue pressure.
 No one knows your child better than you and if you feel they (or you!) need a break, please do whatever works best for you.

-You are doing an incredible job, juggling so much.
-We endeavour to support you to the very best of our ability, so please let us know if there is anything we can do to help.
+We recognise that the families in our community are doing an incredible job, juggling so much.
+We will endeavour to support you to the very best of our ability, so please let us know if there is anything we can do to help.
 We know your concerns around children learning from home are not just based on children missing out academically but also socially and emotionally.

 Furthermore, we recognise that it can be particularly tricky to keep children motivated to work when they are out of the classroom environment and deprived of this social contact with their peers.
-We have been striving to find new ways we can increase children's connection to their class to provide these important social opportunities.
-In light of this, we intend to use Zoom across the school, to supplement our provision on Seesaw.
+Contacting other parents and organising a play date or a picnic in the park is a great way to ensure that children have these important opportunities to be with their friends and to develop their pro-social skills.

 For information on keeping your child safe online you can access the following links: https://www.childnet.com/resources/video-lessons/the-r-rule

 Professor Janet Goodall of Bath University, says that parents' active involvement in their child's education has a significant impact on their academic achievement, behaviour and attitude towards school and can have more of an impact on outcomes than the quality of school that a child attends.

 At Milton Road we value parents as "Partners in Learning" and appreciate parents as the child's first teacher.
 We want to work as closely with you as possible in addition to encouraging you to support your child's learning at home as much as possible.